PBfordev/wxExplorerBrowser/ReadMe.md

 IExplorerBrowser interface is available only on Windows Vista and newer.

-To build wxExplorerBrowser, wxWidgets v3.2 or newer and a compiler supporting C++11 with up to date Windows header files are required.
+To build wxExplorerBrowser, wxWidgets v3.2 or newer and a compiler supporting C++11 with Windows Vista API.

-Tested with MSVC 2017, MSVC 2019, MSVC 2022, and GCC (MSYS2 package mingw-w64-ucrt-x86_64).
+Tested with MSVC 2017, 2019, 2022; and GCC (MSYS2 package mingw-w64-ucrt-x86_64).

 Using
 ---------